-Carmakers Move Research To Eastern Europe After Brexit Vote in UK
+Carmakers Move Research To Eastern Europe After Brexit Vote

 One of the manufacturing myths common in the UK is that nobody builds anything any longer – it’s popular to suggest that the UK used to manufacture products such as cars, but today that business has all vanished.
 However the numbers make the situation look rather different.
 Last year around 1.6m cars were manufactured in the UK, which was the highest figure for a decade.